White Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- The White Sox have played as the favorite in four of their past 10 games and won two of those contests.

-- When it comes to the over/under, the White Sox and their foes are 6-4-0 in their previous 10 contests.
+- In their last 10 games with a total, the White Sox and their opponents are 6-4-0 when it comes to hitting the over.

 White Sox Betting Records & Stats

-- The White Sox have been victorious in six, or 24%, of the 25 contests they have been chosen as underdogs in this season.
+- The White Sox have won six of the 12 games they were listed as the moneyline favorite this season (50%).

-- Chicago is 3-12 this season when entering a game as the underdog by +120 or more on the moneyline.
+- When playing as moneyline favorites with odds of -135 or shorter, Chicago has a 4-2 record (winning 66.7% of its games).

-- Oddsmakers have implied with the moneyline set for this matchup that the White Sox have a 45.5% chance of pulling out a win.
+- The White Sox have a 57.4% chance to win this matchup based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.